A condition most homeowners will do their best to avoid is cold air coming in through your fireplace.

 Negative pressure in a home is akin to the creation of a house vacuum.

 Negative pressure simply refers to a situation where cold air is drawn into a home through paths of least resistance.
-Your chimney offers serves as the gateway through which cold air is drawn in.
+Your chimney offers to serve as the gateway through which cold air is drawn in.

 So, why does this occur?
 It happens when more appliances needing air function at the same time.
 Most homes are designed to be airtight.
 This means the installation of airtight seals on doors and windows.